 “These FU Ori events are extremely important in our current understanding of the process of star formation but have remained almost mythical because they have been so difficult to observe,” says Lynne Hillenbrand, professor of astronomy at Caltech and lead author of a new report.
 “This is actually the first time we’ve ever seen one of these events as it happens in both optical and infrared light, and these data have let us map the movement of material through the disk and onto the star.”

-The new findings shine light on some of the longstanding mysteries surrounding the evolution of young stars, including how a star acquires all of its mass.
+The new findings shine a light on some of the longstanding mysteries surrounding the evolution of young stars, including how a star acquires all of its mass.
 Theorists believe that FU Ori events—in which mass is dumped from the disk onto the star over a total period of about 100 years—may help solve the riddle.

 The new study shows, with the most detail yet, how material moves from the midrange of a disk, in a region located around one astronomical unit — the distance between the Earth and the sun — from the star, to the star itself.